ExecuteNavigateTask Widget

 Let's build and execute the “ExecuteNavigateTaskDef” example.

-• Create a Form definition called “ExecuteNavigateTaskDef”
+• Create a Form definition called “ExecuteNavigateTaskDef.”

-• Select the “Task” step to configure the “Optional” settings.
-Select users to route to and configure the target users.
-Provide the Task Detail Description with the variable reference holding the Form value as shown below.
-Click the Save button.
+• Select the “Task” step to configure the “Required” settings.
+Provide a name for this step.
+Then, select the “Task” step again to configure the “Optional” settings.
+Choose the users to route to and set up the target users.
+Enter the Task Detail Description using the variable reference that contains the Form value, as shown below.
+Finally, click the Save button.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import it (drag-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download and extract the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.

-Click here to download the sample Form Definition file.
+Click here to download the sample file.